rodolakis/pv/README.rst

     $ cd pv
     $ python setup.py install

-.. warning:: Make sure to edit the channel_id value in the OnChange() callback funtion to match the name of the slack channel that is autorized for this App.
+.. warning:: Make sure to edit the channel_id value in the OnChange() callback function to match the name of the slack channel that is autorized for this App.
+This is located `here <https://github.com/decarlof/pv/blob/4cece52b0e04430e07a00364de76da5a28e48049/pv/pv.py#L20>`_.

 Dependencies